gddh/JFJ/README.md

 2. Put the "jfj.c" in the directory of the program you want to test.
 	- "jfj.c" can go into your `srcs/`
 	- "jfj.h" can go into your `includes/`
-3. include "jfj.h" in your .h file.
+3. include "jfj.h" in your primary .h file.
-4. If you are using libft, go into jfj.h and jfj.c and uncomment the ```#include "libft/libft.h"```
+4. If you are using libft, go into jfj.h and uncomment the ```#include "libft/libft.h"```
     - uncomment the relevant functions that are mallocing.
 If you do not know just run jfj as is and it should tell you which ft_functions use malloc.
 5. Add jfj.c or jfj.o to your Makefile
 6. Add ```leaks();``` to the end of the main that is running the program.